aupasana/vedanta-old/pages/approach.md

 ### 2. Vedanta basics

-With a basic grasp of Sanskrit, study and memorize the tattva bodha.
+With a basic grasp of Sanskrit, study the tattva bodha and a few prakarana granthas.
-Optionally study prakaranas such as the vedanta sara.

 ### 3. Shastra

-Before studying the prasthana traya, study the essentials of tarka, mimamsa and vedanta in a structured way.
+Before the prasthana traya, study the essentials of tarka, mimamsa and vedanta in a structured way.

-1. Tarka -- Study tarka sangraha with the padakritya, and then again with the nyaya bodhini.
+1. Tarka -- Study tarka sangraha with the padakritya, and then again with the nyaya bodhini
-2. Mimamsa -- Study the artha sangraha and/or the mimamsa nyaya prakasha.
+2. Mimamsa -- Study the artha sangraha and/or the mimamsa nyaya prakasha
-3. Vedanta (pramana) -- Study the vedanta paribhasha.
+3. Vedanta (pramana) -- Study the vedanta paribhasha
-4. Vedanta (prameya) -- Study the siddhanta lesha sangraha.
+4. Vedanta (prameya) -- Study the siddhanta lesha sangraha

 ### 4. Prasthana Traya etc